Langevin dynamics of lattice Yang-Mills-Higgs and applications: Mass gap

 Given any configuration $(Q,\Phi)$, since $\Phi_x\in G$, we can find a unique gauge transformation $g$ (in fact, $g_x=\Phi_x^{-1}$) such that

 with $I_N\in G$ being the identity matrix.
-Such a gauge fixing that makes the Higgs field $\Phi$ into a fixed constant field is usually called the U-gauge, c.f. \cite{Seiler}.
-In this literature the U-gauge fixing requires the so called ``complete breakdown of symmetry'' condition i.e. the stability group of the constant $\Phi$ is trivial, and when the Higgs field is defined by the fundamental representation such condition holds in a few cases such as $U(1)$, $SU(2)$.
-But in our case where the Higgs field is defined via the representation on $G=SO(N)$ by left multiplication the stability group of $I_N$ is always trivial for any $N$.
+Such a gauge fixing that makes the Higgs field $\Phi$ into a fixed constant field is usually called the U-gauge, c.f. \cite[Sec.~3]{Seiler}.
+In this book the U-gauge fixing requires the so called ``complete breakdown of symmetry'' condition i.e. the stability group of the constant $\Phi$ is trivial: examples satisfying this condition includes $U(1)$, $SU(2)$ with defining representation, or $SO(3)$ with $\Phi$ consisting of a pair of fields in the vector representation, see \cite[Theorem~3.18]{Seiler}.
+In our case where the Higgs field is defined via the representation on $G=SO(N)$ by left multiplication, the stability group of $I_N$ is always trivial for any $N$.

-To make our gauge fixing argument more precise, we follow the set up in \cite[Appendix B]{MR3982691} by Driver.
+To make our gauge fixing argument more precise, we follow the set-up in \cite[Appendix B]{MR3982691} by Driver.
 For fixed lattice $\Lambda$, we write

 for the manifold of field configurations and the gauge group, where we omit the subscript $\Lambda$ in $\cQ$ for simplicity.
 For $(Q,\Phi)\in \cQ$ with $Q=(Q_e)_{e\in E^+_{\Lambda} }$ , $\Phi=(\Phi_x)_{x\in \Lambda}$, and $g=(g_x)_{x\in \Lambda}\in \sG$ we write